ModusCreateOrg/alexa-lolstats-skill/README.md

  npm install
  ```

- This will install the packages `isomorphic-fetch` and `es6-promise`
+ This will install the packages `isomorphic-fetch` and `es6-promise`.
+The first is just a simple plugin we use to get API calls and return them as JSON and the second polyfills our es6 promises.

 2. Open up the index.js file.
 There are 3 fields that need to be filled in.
  * `var API_BASE = "<your_riot_api_key>` - the string value should be replaced with your personal